2007–08 Writers Guild of America strike: Background

 Prior to the strike, the WGA had no arrangement with producers regarding the use of content online, and two models of internet distribution were negotiated.
 The first is "electronic sell-through" (also known as "internet sales" or "digital sell-through").
 In electronic sell-through, the consumer purchases a copy of the program and downloads it to a local storage device for subsequent viewing at their convenience.
 Examples include movies and television shows purchased through the iTunes Store and Amazon Video on Demand.
 In the second model, "streaming video", the consumer watches a program in real time as it is transmitted to their computer but is usually not saved.
-Current examples of this model include advertising-supported television programs streamed free to the audience, such as those available at nbc.com, abc.com, fox.com, cbs.com, thedailyshow.com, and hulu.com.

 In either case, the program may be viewed directly on a computer or on a traditional television via media distribution devices (e.g. TiVo).
 The convenience of both these technologies lowers the barriers to entry into the digital distribution marketplace making it more accessible to mainstream consumers.

 It was widely expected by industry observers that new media would eventually supplant both DVD in the home video market and television in the broadcasting market as the primary means for distribution.
 As in the mid-1980s, the companies argued that new media represents an unproven and untested market and asked for additional time for study.
 However, feeling resentment from the 20-year-old home video deal and unwilling to make similar concessions in a so-called "new market" yet again, WGA members remained adamant that whatever deal they made for new media, it could not resemble the DVD formula.

 New media was widely seen by most WGA writers as the central issue for the strike.
 Writer-director Craig Mazin (Scary Movie 3) has dubbed new media "the One Issue" that matters.

 This sentiment was further articulated by a self-described "skeptic", writer Howard Gould, at a meeting of the full WGA membership the night before the strike date was announced.
 He said, to a standing ovation: